p-j-smith/lipyphilic/docs/reference/api.rst

 API
 ===

-See the following pages for the full API of each tool along with examples of how to perform the analyses:
+See the following pages for the full API of each tool:

 .. toctree::
    :maxdepth: 1